Skip to main content

 Get a Free Consultation

-If you’ve recently suffered an injury or illness that left you no longer able to work, you might be wondering if you can receive Social Security Disability benefits.
+If you’ve recently suffered an injury or illness that left you no longer able to work, you might be wondering if you can receive Social Security Disability benefits, and our Milwaukee, WI social security disability lawyer is here to help you.
 SSA benefits serve to help those affected cover the cost of bills and other related expenses due to their injury or illness.
 Figuring out the claims process to receive SSA benefits however is not always easy or straightforward, and mistakes on your application can result in major delays or outright rejection.
+Contact Hickey & Turim, S.C. today.

 The first step in this process is to determine if you have a qualifying diagnosis or condition, as defined by the Social Security Administration (SSA).
 SSA defines a disability as a medical condition that will affect your ability to perform basic work-related tasks (such as sitting, standing, and communicating effectively) for at least 12 months.
 The majority of medical impairments considered to be disabling by the SSA are conditions that are permanent.